-It's not easy finding one metric that fully measures workplace productivity.
-But, creating a modern office design that facilitates all of the following four work modes can increase employees' overall sense of well-being and promote increased creativity, productivity and performance quality.
+It’s not easy to find one metric that fully measures workplace productivity.
+However, creating a modern office design that facilitates all of the following four work modes can increase employees’ overall sense of well-being and promote increased creativity, productivity and performance quality.

 WORK MODE #1

 Employees with jobs that require them to focus on complex tasks need a work environment that allows them to concentrate for long periods of time.

 - To reduce interruptions, add some carrells or private workstations that can also be used as study rooms.

 - Further reduce noise distractions with acoustic wall panels, room dividers, and even sound-absorbing furniture.